Faculty and Staff

 View Bio

-Mrs. Trovinger discovered a passion for teaching through homeschooling her children.
-Most recently she had the pleasure of teaching the fourth grade at Idaho Novus during its inaugural year.
-She has also taught biology, marine biology, human anatomy, chemistry, physics, engineering, astronomy, computer programming, English literature and composition, and mathematics to middle and high school students in the Treasure Valley.
-She also taught sixth grade at a private school in Meridian.
+She discovered a passion for teaching through homeschooling her children.
+She has taught biology, marine biology, human anatomy, chemistry, physics, engineering, astronomy, computer programming, English literature and composition, and mathematics to middle and high school students in the Treasure Valley.

 Before teaching, Mrs. Trovinger worked as an engineer for several high-tech companies.
-Out of college, she developed software for a CAD/CAM company and then went on to work as a manufacturing
+Out of college, she developed software for a CAD/CAM company and worked as a manufacturing

-When she is not in the classroom, Mrs. Trovinger enjoys reading, nature study, astronomy, homemaking, and spending time with her family.
+When not in the classroom, Mrs. Trovinger enjoys reading, nature study, astronomy, homemaking, and spending time with her family.

 Mr. Cameron McGrady